 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term stay patients who were given the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for seniors, making these types of vaccines indispensable.
+Measures the percentage of long-term stay patients that received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these vaccines important for resident well-being.

 Residents Maintain Autonomy

-This indicates the percent of residents who required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate deterioration of a resident's well-being.
+This is the percentage of patients that required more assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's could be a sign of erosion of a resident's medical condition.